What is the Parental Leave benefit?

-Let’s say I give birth to a baby on June 1, 2020, and take 8 weeks of leave that continues through July 31, 2020.
-If I give birth to another baby one year later, can I postpone my Parental Leave until August of 2021 so that I can have the entire 8 weeks of leave?
+Let's say I give birth to a baby and take 12 weeks of leave.
+If I give birth to another baby less than one year later, can I postpone my Parental Leave a bit so that I can again have the entire 12 weeks of leave?

 Yes.
-You may take Parental Leave within 4 months of giving birth to a baby, or placement of a child in your care.
-You are eligible for a full 8 weeks of leave if it has been more than 12 months since your last Parental Leave.
+You may begin Parental Leave within 4 months of giving birth to a baby, or placement of a child in your care.
+You are eligible for a full 12 weeks of leave if it has been more than 12 months since you began your last Parental Leave.

 Parental Leave must be initiated within 4 months of the birth or placement of a child.

 My spouse and I both work at Catholic University.
-Are we both eligible for eight weeks of Parental Leave?
+Are we both eligible for twelve weeks of Parental Leave?

 Can I use Sick and Safe Leave to recover from the birth, then use Parental Leave?